langerv/idm/README.md

 ### Simulation parameters
 In jEdit, the iDM.mas2j project file contains editable parameters that can be modified:
+- Map (a GIF file that can be edited)
 - Number of preys (rabbits)
 - Preys re-generation
 - Simulation step (ms)